Dr Maeve Cyr

 My areas of practice

-I provide individual therapy to adolescents and adults for concerns related to depression/low mood, anxiety, OCD, relationships, and adjustment.
+I provide individual therapy to adolescents and adults for concerns related to depression/low mood, anxiety, OCD, relationships, identity, and adjustment.
 My training and experience may fit well for those navigating life transitions, particularly young adults.

 My approach to therapy